 The Nyurba Mining &Processing Division (MPD)

-Nyurba is based around the Nakyn ore field.
-The division is charged with the exploration of Botuobinsky and Nyurbinsky deposits.
-It had a production share of 19% in ALROSA Group, as of 2017.
+Nyurba is based around the Nakyn ore field and is charged with the exploration of Botuobinsky and Nyurbinsky deposits.
+It had a production share of 19% in ALROSA Group as of 2017.

 The Company’s Capital, Management and Organization Structure